-After you’re finished making a magnificent Thanksgiving feast.
+So you’ve finished making a magnificent Thanksgiving feast.
 Maybe you went all out and did it vegan-style with a cauliflower roast, green bean casserole, and of course some taters!
 Do you seriously have time to worry about dessert too?!
-I know, you’re saying “ain’t nobody got time for that!”, and people often just serve store bought pumpkin and apple pies.
+I know, you’re saying “ain’t nobody got time for that!” and that’s why people often just serve store bought pumpkin and apple pies.
 If apple pie is your go-to, make my super easy apple crumble recipe instead.
-But you definitely have 10 minutes to make a super awesome homemade pumpkin pie jar that will impress everyone… yes, you do!
+But you definitely have 10 minutes to make these super awesome homemade pumpkin pie jars that will impress everyone… yes, you do!

 All you need is a can of pumpkin pie mix, a can of vegan whipped coconut cream, and 10 minutes to bake a very simple, easy crumble topping.
 A child could make this dessert, so you have no excuse!
 Pumpkin pie jars will be a hit with everyone at your dinner table.
 This recipe makes 4 servings, so make sure to double or triple the recipe depending on how many guests with sweet tooths you’re accommodating for!

 pumpkin pie jars